 - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on program size as follows: (Core)